iSxHub/automated_ticket_attribution/README.md

 - Fetch the Service Catalog.
 - Use an LLM to classify tickets into `request_category`, `request_type`, and `sla`.
 - Export the final dataset to an Excel report.
-- Prepare the report to be sent via email.
+- Send the report via email.

 ---